amits3236/hello-world/README.md

 # hello-world
-This repository is for practicing the GIT HUB flow
+This repository is for practicing the GIT HUB flow.
+This is Amit.